ReimKuos/tiralab/documentation/quide.md

 if the program won't play the music, you can play the saved piece externally on a midi player, the file name is new_song.mid and it's located in the data directory

 ### Best way to run the program is this at the moment:
-Give these commands in order
- - train
- - all
- - create
+Give this command
- - play
+ - try
 (if play gives an error just open the afformentioned file in an external midi player, running by using the index.py in visual studio should run the program)

 ## Testing